Scrapbook Titles and Sayings, Retired Life

 The prudence out of spending,

-The ambition out of achievement, or, God out of everyones life,
+or, God out of everyones life,

 And we certainly are NOT the ones who eliminated patience and tolerance from personal relationships and interactions with others!!